mozilla/crlite/README.md

 At this point, CRLite is intended to be run in a series of Docker containers, run as differing kinds of jobs:

-1. [`containers/crlite-fetch`](https://github.com/mozilla/crlite/tree/master/containers/crlite-fetch), a constantly-running task that downloads from Certificate Transparency logs into Redis and Google Firestore
+1. [`containers/crlite-fetch`](https://github.com/mozilla/crlite/tree/main/containers/crlite-fetch), a constantly-running task that downloads from Certificate Transparency logs into Redis and Google Firestore
+1. [`containers/crlite-generate`](https://github.com/mozilla/crlite/tree/main/containers/crlite-generate), a periodic (cron) job that produces a CRLite filter from the data in Redis and uploads the artifacts into Google Cloud Storage
-1. [`containers/crlite-generate`](https://github.com/mozilla/crlite/tree/master/containers/crlite-generate), a periodic (cron) job that produces a CRLite filter from the data in Redis and uploads the artifacts into Google Cloud Storage
+1. [`containers/crlite-publish`](https://github.com/mozilla/crlite/tree/main/containers/crlite-generate), a periodic (cron) job that produces a CRLite filter from the data in Redis and uploads the artifacts into Google Cloud Storage
-1. [`containers/crlite-rebuild`](https://github.com/mozilla/crlite/tree/master/containers/crlite-rebuild), an as-needed job that reads out all data in Google Firestore and writes the necessary metadata into Redis, for the generate task.
-This is intended for use when Redis has to be reinitialized (e.g., after a resize).

 Each of these jobs has a `pod.yaml` intended for use in Kubernetes.

-There are scripts in [`containers/`](https://github.com/mozilla/crlite/tree/master/containers) to build Docker images both using Google Cloud's builder and locally with Docker, see `build-gcp.sh` and `build-local.sh`.
+There are scripts in [`containers/`](https://github.com/mozilla/crlite/tree/main/containers) to build Docker images both using Google Cloud's builder and locally with Docker, see `build-gcp.sh` and `build-local.sh`.
 They make assumptions about the `PROJECT_ID` which will need to change, but PRs are welcome.

 ### Storage
-Storage consists of four parts:
+Storage consists of these parts:

-1. Google Firestore, for bulk certificate PEM data, bucketed by expiration date for easy deletion
 1. Redis, e.g. Google Cloud Memorystore, for certificate metadata (CRL DPs, serial numbers, expirations, issuers), used in filter generation.
 1. Google Cloud Storage, for storage of the artifacts when a job is completed.
 1. A local persistent disk, for persistent storage of downloaded CRLs.
-This is defined in [`containers/crl-storage-claim.yaml`](https://github.com/mozilla/crlite/blob/master/containers/crl-storage-claim.yaml).
+This is defined in [`containers/crl-storage-claim.yaml`](https://github.com/mozilla/crlite/blob/main/containers/crl-storage-claim.yaml).

 ### Information Flow